 Is Possession Of Drug Paraphernalia A Crime?

 In Arizona, possession of drug paraphernalia can be classified as either a misdemeanor or felony – which could result in mandatory jail or prison.
-In either case, if charged with possession of drug paraphernalia, you it is imperative that you take your case seriously and hire a lawyer who is experienced in representing clients for drug-related offenses.
+In either case, if charged with possession of drug paraphernalia, for you it is imperative that you take your case seriously and hire a lawyer who is experienced in representing clients for drug-related offenses.
 Essentially, anything that can be used to consume an illegal drug is considered drug paraphernalia.
 Some of the more common items include bongs, pipes, scales, papers, money, etc.

 How Your Arrest Search Was Conducted Matters A Lot